-return: Single/married fling separately must file if income is $10,000 or more, married filing jointly, head of
+Single/married filing separately must file if income is $10,000 or more, married filing jointly, head of

 household, or widow(er) must file if income is $20,000 or more.
 You are not required to file New Jersey

 income tax if you did receive income during your time of residency in the state or if you did not receive

 New Jersey residency is determined by one’s domicile (permanent home) during the year.
 If you maintain

-New Jersey resident.
-If New Jersey is not your domicile but you own a home in the state for over 183
+Jersey resident.
+If New Jersey is not your domicile but you own a home in the state for over 183 days, you

 If you move into or out of the state during part of the year and meet either residency or nonresident

-from the state of New Jersey during both your time as a resident and time as a nonresident, you must
+the state of New Jersey during both your time as a resident and time as a nonresident, you must file both

-New Jersey income tax if they receive or have received income coming from the state during the tax year.
+Jersey income tax if they receive or have received income coming from the state during the tax year.
 This

 could a person who works in the state but lives in a neighboring state.